 So what about the Teeling small batch?
 It’s a nice blend that has been finished for 6 months in rum casks, and bottled at 46% ABV.
 It has won several awards, the best blended Irish whiskey €60 and under, Irish whiskey of the year, and many more (see them listed here).

 Something spicy, cereals, grass or hay, citrus or possibly pineapple.

-Beautiful soft vanilla, a hint of honey, perhaps a small bit of tropical fruits.
-Spicy finish with some dark chocolate.
+Beautiful soft vanilla, a hint of honey, perhaps some tropical fruits.
+Spicy finish with dark chocolate.